AlmirMBH/shopify-onboarding-agent/README.md

 ## Agent Evaluation Overview
 In order to ensure the accuracy of the agent’s final responses, we leverage LangSmith’s evaluation framework.
 A dataset of sample question–answer pairs is created to represent typical user interactions with the onboarding agent.
 Each example is evaluated using an LLM-as-a-judge methodology.
-The grading model—llama3-70b-8192 accessed via Groq—is configured for structured output and follows strict evaluation criteria.
+The grading model—llama3-70b-8192 accessed via Groq—is configured for structured output and follows evaluation criteria.
 It receives the user question, the ground truth answer, and the agent’s response.
 The model then determines whether the response is factually accurate, allowing for additional information as long as it does not conflict with the expected answer.
-The evaluation process is fully asynchronous and runs through LangSmith’s aevaluate() method with built-in concurrency support.
 Once completed, LangSmith provides a link to the evaluation results, which can also be exported as a DataFrame for further analysis.
 Some of the metrics can be seen below (influenced by free third-party service limitations):

 ![Metrics Overview](assets/metrics_1.png)